Littoral Society

 Shark River Horseshoe Crab Tagging

-Horseshoe crab tagging will resume in the Shark River estuary on Thursday, May 18 with a training/tagging event starting at the L Street Beach in Belmar, NJ.
-Volunteers can participate in tagging and monitoring events through June 19.
+Horseshoe crab tagging will resume in the Shark River estuary on Sunday, May 11 at Memorial Park in Neptune, NJ (GPS: 26 Myron Avenue, Neptune NJ).
+Volunteers can participate in tagging and monitoring events through June 12.
 Register for tagging through the dates in the column on the right.

 Volunteers must be trained and learn about the biology and importance of horseshoe crabs prior to tagging live crabs.